This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Once that is done, you can go back and keep on transforming your reference images to reflect the outlines that you just created.

-Were now moving towards screen right of our painting.
-Now it's time to create the second set of vanishing point.
-Let's try and create these lines following the edges of the front face of our castle.
+Were now moving towards the right of our painting.
+Now it's time to create the second set of vanishing points.
+Let's try to create these lines following the edges of the front face of our castle.

 Tip: Try to keep your perspective lines and painted outlines in one folder.
 That way, you can easily turn them on and off as a group.
-At the same time its good practice to create groups for your elements.
+At the same time it's good practice to create groups for your elements.
 A classic group naming would be BG - Background, MG - Midground and FG - Foreground.
-You can also group each element according to their type e.g. mountain, castle, sky etc.
+You can also group each element according to its type, e.g. mountain, castle, sky, etc.

 Once that is done, we continue to build upon our painting by importing images from our reference folder and transforming them to fit over the form that we have established.

-We keep on working on the mountain using our second perspective lines as vanishing point.
+We keep on working on the mountain using our second perspective lines as vanishing points.
 At this point, we are adding the foreground element, creating an entrance to our castle.

-Since our process is very organic, you can keep on adding elements that you think would work well with the image your building.
+Since our process is very organic, you can keep on adding elements that you think would work well with the image you're building.

 Add another mountain element on your current painting.
 Based on your reference 3D image, try to look for a mountain that has a much more rocky surface, or less snow on top.
-We want to wrap our castle on a hard surface showing how massive and fortified it is in contrast to the snow which is quite soft and clean and volatile.
+We want to wrap our castle on a hard surface, showing how massive and fortified it is in contrast to the snow, which is quite soft and clean.

 As we move forward, integration is the key.
 We need to match our added elements to the overall color of our image and our chosen sky.

-Tip: One of the key element on integration is color matching.
+Tip: One of the key elements in integration is color matching.
 You can use any color correction technique you know.
 However, using the Curves Tool can add more control if you use it to edit your colors.
-If you are not yet familiar with the Curves Tool, we will go through the basics quickly.
-Else you can move to the next step.
+If you are not yet familiar with the Curves Tool, I will go through the basics quickly.
+Otherwise you can move to the next step.

 You can add more points in between that could mix and match the darks and the highlights.

 Pulling the top right and lower left results in a graying of the colors and brightens the grays and the black.
-This would also flatten your colors as your curve flattens
+This will also flatten your colors as your curve flattens.

-Color Results for editing the Red channel, Lowering the mid-range of the curve will result in adding more "Green" to your image.
+Here are the color results for editing the Red channel.
+Lowering the mid-range of the curve will result in adding more "Green" to your image.
 It is also the same for the Highlights and Shadows.
 Going up will add more Red.

-Color Results for editing the Green channel, Lowering the mid-range of the curve will result in adding more "Red" to your image.
+Here are the color results for editing the Green channel.
+Lowering the mid-range of the curve will result in adding more "Red" to your image.
 It is also the same for the Highlights and Shadows.
 Going up will add more Green.

-Color Results for editing the Blue channel, Lowering the mid-range of the curve will result in adding more "Yellow" to your image.
+Here are the color results for editing the Blue channel.
+Lowering the mid-range of the curve will result in adding more "Yellow" to your image.
 It is also the same for the Highlights and Shadows.
 Going up will add more Blue.

-With this illustration, we have a good idea on how our general color will be affected with just a single point movement on the curve.
-Most of the time we only need 2 points to get a very accurate result, at most 3 points.
+With this illustration, we have a good idea of how our general color will be affected with just a single point movement on the curve.
+Most of the time we only need two points to get a very accurate result, and at most three points.

-Continue to build the mountain, this time concentrate on the formation behind the castle.
+Continue to build the mountain, this time concentrating on the formation behind the castle.
 Try to keep the shape of our based render.

-Continue adding on details to the left side mountain.
-This time around the details on the front part that surrounds the castle.
+Continue adding details to the left side mountain.
+This time around, add the details on the front part that surrounds the castle.
 Also to add some nice contrast to the square-like structure of the castle, add some spikes to the mountain shape.

-Start working on the mountain screen right.
+Start working on the mountain at the right.
 We will use the same techniques as we have done on the left side.
-As always keep it organic and let the lines flow
+As always keep it organic and let the lines flow.

 Tip: Try compiling your reference images into one PSD file.
 Chances are you will be using the same image over and over again.
 Compiling them into a PSD file will retain the reference's original resolution and the crop that you made previously made in one smaller file.

 Once we have the shape matched to our reference, we can now start building the depth of the mountain.
-With an Airbrush Tool, and using a Color Picker (Holding down Alt + Left click) , pick a color from the sky, preferably a brighter hue, and with an opacity of 50% or lower, lightly paint over the inner part of the mountain to push it further down the painting.
+With the Airbrush Tool, and using a Color Picker (hold down Alt and left click), pick a color from the sky, preferably a brighter hue, and with an Opacity of 50% or lower, lightly paint over the inner part of the mountain to push it further down the painting.

-When you're done creating depth for the back mountains, start working on the Lava in front of the painting.
+When you're done creating depth for the back mountains, start working on the lava in the front of the painting.
 We will use the same techniques previously mentioned with the help of our perspective lines.

-Keep in mind that we are only blocking this part for now just to get the feel and establish the look of the image like we did earlier along with integration and color matching while matching the contours to the perspective lines.
+Keep in mind that we are only blocking this part for now, just to get the feel and establish the look of the image, as we did earlier with integration and color matching, while matching the contours to the perspective lines.